David Valentine (scientist): Research

-In addition to his own research, Valentine has also worked on translating research into policy.
+In addition to his own research, Valentine has also worked on translating research into policy and communicating science to broad audiences.
 He served on the National Academy of Sciences Committee on the Effects of Diluted Bitumen on the Environment: A Comparative Study resulting in a 2016 report entitled Spills of Diluted Bitumen from Pipelines: A Comparative Study of Environmental Fate, Effects, and Response.
 He also served on the National Academy of Sciences Committee on Evaluation of the Use of Chemical Dispersants in Oil Spill Response resulting in a 2020 report entitled The Use of Dispersants in Marine Oil Spill Response.
 Valentine also gave congressional testimony on the Orange County Oil Spill in 2021.

-In 2025 Valentine spoke out about the impacts of federal cuts in science funding, referring to Trump administration proposals as "a full-scale assault on science".
+Valentine has also spoken out about the impacts of federal cuts in science funding, referring to Trump administration proposals as "a full-scale assault on science".
 He later pointed out that “This model of long-term funding — stable, federal support — that’s what made us the research powerhouse we are today...that model is under threat right now.”
 In an LA Times Op/Ed about proposed cuts to overhead costs by the Trump administration he opined that "indirect costs support the deep bench of supporting characters and services that enable me, the scientist, to focus on discovery.
 Without those services, my research enterprise crumbles, and new discoveries with it."
+In regard to the proposed 2026 changes in uniform guidance proposed by the Trump administration Valentine stated “The changes they have proposed will create chaos for universities and scientists, make it very easy to cancel projects, and will replace the peer review decision process with a political appointee.”
+He added “I am concerned that the combination of budget cuts and political control will lead to hollowed-out scientific agencies that set aside discovery based on scientific merit and instead follow political whim”.